-For this part, we need to go back to Polkadot.js Apps.
-Make sure you are connected to the same network you created your asset.
+For this section, we need to return to Polkadot.js Apps.
+Make sure you are connected to the same network on which you created your asset.

-In this guide, I want to send an amount of 1000 minted assets to my EVM account.
+In this guide, we will send 1000 of the newly minted assets to an EVM account.